KxSystems/solace/README.md

 Each value in the dictionary consists of a list of values (more than 1 message can be received on a callback)

 ```
-K subscribetmp_solace(K type, K callbackFunction);
+K subscribetmp_solace(K callbackFunction);
 ```

-Creates and subscribes to a temp queue or topic.
+Creates and subscribes to a temp queue.
 These do not remain when the client session ends.
 Only this client will be a consumer of the endpoint.
 Can typically be used as a reply-to endpoint for client communications.

-Type should be an int, 0 for topic, 1 for queue.

 Reference subscribepersistent_solace for details on the callbackFunction